-The Consequences of Letting your Property when you have Emigrated
+The Consequences of Letting Property when you have Emigrated

 People who have let their properties in such circumstances should be aware of the following;-

-- For Landlords who are not resident in Ireland specific rules apply: A Landlord must notify a Tenant that they are not resident and then the Tenant must withhold 20% of the rent monies and pass them to the Revenue Commissioners.
+- For Landlords who are not residents in Ireland, specific rules apply: A Landlord must notify a Tenant that they are not residents and then the Tenant must withhold 20% of the rent monies and pass them to the Revenue Commissioners.
 Letting Agents will help avoid this practice and they should notify the Revenue Commissioners that they are collecting the rents on behalf of a non-resident Landlord.

 - Another key consideration relates to the Capital Gains Tax exemption where a property owner was selling their family home.
 If a person was abroad and renting out their family home they will now have to make a Capital Gains Tax Return on the portion of any increase in value whilst the property was being rented.

 - Mortgage Interest relief is another key consideration.
 This is not to be used where a property owner’s family home is being let and the property owner should notify his/her financial institution.
 However, in spite of this restriction, Landlords are able to take a deduction of 75% of their mortgage interest against their rental income arriving at their tax rents in a given tax year.
 For this deduction to be permitted the letting agreement must be first registered with the Private Residential Tenancies Board.